6346563751/curlink/README.md

 # Rxsum

-Rxsum is a decentralized market bringing together groups and professionals.
+Rxsum is a platform that allows companies and employees to build immutable and verifiable work experiences.
+De facto, Rxsum extends the capabilities of the traditional Curriculum Vitae.
+Furthermore, the platform defines itself as a free marketplace for professionals.

 ## Deploy your own